sukadateam/Database/README.md

 # Database
-<br>Current Stage: Testing/Bug Fixing/Touch Ups/Long Term Dev Features
+<br>Current Stage: Create a class to print and create barcodes.

 To setup.
 Install all items in requirements.txt using pip and run custom_database.py.
 That's it!
 <br>pip install -r requirements.txt